 You may find relief with a non-addictive anti-anxiety medication that doesn't interfere with breathing, such as buspirone (BuSpar).
 Certain antidepressants, such as sertraline (Zoloft), paroxetine (Paxil) and citalopram (Celexa), also reduce anxiety.
 Your doctor can help determine what medication will work best for you.

 You can increase the effectiveness of medication by combining it with other methods for reducing anxiety.
 Ask your doctor if he or she can refer you to a pulmonary rehabilitation program.
 These programs provide education about COPD and coping strategies to deal with your anxiety.
 One of the most important things you learn in pulmonary rehabilitation is how to breathe more effectively.

 Breathing techniques, such as pursed lip breathing, can help you:

 - take the work out of breathing

 - slow your breathing down

-To do pursed lip breathing, simply relax your upper body and breathe in slowly through your nose to the count of two.
-Then pursing your lips as if you were going to whistle, breathe out slowly through your mouth to the count of four.
+To do pursed lip breathing, relax your upper body and breathe in slowly through your nose to the count of two.
+Then purse your lips as if you are going to whistle and breathe out slowly through your mouth to the count of four.

 Many people with COPD find that individual counseling is effective in reducing anxiety.
 Cognitive behavioral therapy is a common therapy that helps decrease anxiety symptoms through relaxation techniques and breathing exercises.

-COPD can be stressful on its own.
+COPD can be stressful enough on its own.
 Dealing with anxiety on top of it can complicate things, but you have treatment options.
-If you start noticing symptoms of anxiety, talk to your doctor and find a treatment before it begins to impact your daily life.
+If you start noticing symptoms of anxiety, talk to your doctor and find a treatment before it begins to affect your daily life.